PhirePhly/aprs_notes/telemetry_format.md

 telemetry packets.
 Thus, when `b = X`, the value is considered true.

 The project title may be displayed above any telemetry plot.
-The project title is limited to 184 bytes.
+The project title is limited to 184 bytes, with a recommended presentation length of 23 characters.

 ## Links